HansrajS1/Leetcode-streak-log/README.md

 # Day 2 – 2025‑08‑01 – Merge Sorted Array Problem

 ➤ Today I implemented a simple in-place merge solution for the Merge Sorted Array problem.

+# Day 3 – 2025‑08‑02 – Pascal's Triangle II

+➤ Today I implemented a space-optimized solution to generate a specific row of Pascal's Triangle using Java.